prcutler/awesome-macropad/README.md

 1. Create a pull request on the official repo.
 1. Once accepted, repeat by merging from the official repo to your fork's master, and re-branch.

 It's easier than it looks!
 Have questions or need help?
-You can [find me on the Adafruit Discord](https://discord.com/invite/5FBsBHU) as *prcutler*.
+You can [find me on the Adafruit Discord](https://discord.com/invite/5FBsBHU) as *Paul Cutler*.
 You can also find me on Twitter as *@prcutler*  - feel free to ask me for help, I'm more than happy to help.

 ## License & Trademarks